JamesWoolfenden/dev-helpers/devtools/win/psprofile.md

 ## Step 2

-Add these lines to your ps profile:
+Add these lines to your ps profile for terraform:

 ```powershell
 function init {